Asureda/Project_2020_I/README.md

 Sequential program
 ```
-(1) Configure the symulation parameters (INPUT folder)
+(1) Configure the simulation parameters (INPUT folder)
 (2) Execute the "run.sh" script.
-(3) Collect the results in the OUTPUT folder
+(3) Collect results in the OUTPUT folder.
-    The results folder name is the date-time whem the task was executed
+    The results folder name is the date-time when the task was submitted.

 ```
 Paralel program (compututing cluster)
 ```
 (1) Configure the symulation parameters (INPUT folder)
 (2) Execute the "run_sub.sh" script.
-(3) Collect the results in the OUTPUT folder
+(3) Collect results in the OUTPUT folder.
-    The results folder name is the date-time whem the task was executed
+    The results folder name is the date-time when the task was executed.
 ```
 ### Program-check 🔎